graphdbexperiments/er_graph_experiments/datasets/README.md

 # Datasets and Experiment setup

 For the TPC-H dataset we refer to the [TPC website](https://www.tpc.org/tpch/).
 For convenience we have provided the SQL files for TPC-H with scaling factor 0.01 (TPC-H small) here.
 For other scaling factors the user would have to generate TPC-H instances and export the tables into csv format.
+Readily available files for download can also be found on [this website](https://courses.cms.caltech.edu/cs122/assignments/challenge1.html).

 The image below shows the TPC-H schema: